128technology/docs/docs/about_supported_platforms.md

 title: Platform Support Policy
 ---

 128 Technology software is designed to be abstracted from the underlying platform infrastructure, for maximum deployment flexibility.
 Each platform provides different capabilities and characteristics with regard to performance, functionality, and operating environment.
 128 Technology strongly reccomends that any combination of software and platform undergo a thorough certification process, and certain platforms are maintained within 128 Technology's own certification program.
-The following describes the levels of support for different platforms, and details the 128 Technology certification program.
+The following describes the levels of support for platforms, and details the 128 Technology certification program.

 ## Terminology